 The Office of Professional Standards

 The Office of Professional Standards is responsible for investigating and/or managing inquiries into all complaints and allegations made against sworn and civilian members of the Cranston Police Department.
-The Office is currently under the command of A/Captain Stephen Brooks.
+The Office is currently under the command of Captain Sean Parker.
 The Professional Standards Division strives to ensure that the integrity of the Cranston Police Department remains intact.
 Each investigation is conducted objectively, thoroughly, and without bias.
 Citizens are encouraged to contact the Office of Professional Standards if they wish to express their satisfaction or disappointment concerning their interaction with a sworn or civilian member.

 Procedure for Filing Complaint or Compliment